 - After the iOS update finishes, try to restore your backup again.

-Cons: Only works if the actual underlying problem is that the iPhone that made the backup was running a newer version of iOS than the iPhone you're restoring to.
+This should resolve the corrupt backup error message if the actual underlying problem is that the iPhone that made the backup was running a newer version of iOS than the iPhone you're restoring to.

 If you already set up the iPhone and recently logged in to iCloud, it might be that iCloud is syncing while you're trying to restore, causing a processing traffic jam.
 This is especially possible if you use iCloud Photo Library.
 Put the iPhone into airplane mode to stop the iCloud syncing, and try to restore the backup again.